 Seaside is a planned community on the Florida panhandle, founded in the 1980s and considered the first “new urban community,” with a focus on walkable neighborhoods built around open squares.
 It’s now known for its beaches and charming and strollable districts — and for being the filming location of the 1998 Jim Carrey movie “The Truman Show,” with many of the buildings used in the film still in place today.
-It’s a 5-hour drive from New Orleans and a 6-hour drive from Orlando, Florida.
+Seaside Florida is about a 5-hour drive from New Orleans and a 6-hour drive from Orlando, Florida.

 Lots of towns and cities have food trucks, but Seaside’s Airstream Row features restaurants built into Airstream trailers, the classic aluminum-clad campers.